Where beach days blend into unforgettable nights.

 Posto 8

 This section draws a younger, high energy crowd.
-In addition, it serves as a key gathering spot for the LGBTQ+ community and is often marked by rainbow flags.
+It also serves as a key gathering spot for the LGBTQ+ community and is often marked by rainbow flags.

 Posto 9